kudos/hostr/README.md

 ## Getting Started

-### Runtimes

-Currently tested and runs on iojs 2.5.0, probably works on earlier releases and on node.
-Does yet not work on iojs > 3 due to the NAN changes introduced.

 ### Dependencies

-You'll need `graphicsmagick` for image thumbnailing, everything else is taken care of by an `npm install`.
+Everything is taken care of by an `npm install`.

 ### Enviroment Variable Configuration